mgruben/digit-recognition/proposal.md

 ## Solution Statement
 This will be accomplished through the creation and training of a deep neural net to recognize numeric content within an image.

 Python 2.7 and publicly-available libraries will be used to accomplish this task.
+These are expected to include `numpy`, `jupyter`, `TensorFlow`, and `opencv`.

 ## Benchmark Model
 [Goodfellow et al.](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/42241.pdf) achieved 91% whole-sequence recognition accuracy.
 This project attempts to approximate, but not achieve, that performance.